If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 For the majority of people, outpatient care is a great option.
 There’s no shame in getting the help you need to live a happy, fulfilled life.
 We all face challenges and struggles.
 And we need the support of others to help us achieve our goals.

 On the other end of the spectrum you have inpatient care.
-This means going full-time into a hospital, residential facility, ward, or other center.
+This means going full-time into a psychiatric hospital, residential facility, or other center.

 While that may sound extreme, having a safe place away from the stresses of life can be helpful.
 And, patients will have direct support 24 hrs a day from a team of psychiatrists, therapists, and other medical staff.
 This care can be life-saving, especially in moments of crisis such as: